SurajVishwakarma333/Drawsiness-Detection/README.md

 ![img](https://user-images.githubusercontent.com/101108540/171376466-235c00aa-d25e-49bb-8562-863b780fbc4c.jpeg)

+#HOW TO CREATE A PROJECT ?
+LETS START..
-• Install this all library in anaconda promt before starting the project.
+• Install this all 8 library in anaconda promt before starting the project.

                     1. pip install tensorflow